Jack Dempsey Cichlid Fish – Everything You Need To Know

 The Jack Dempsey cichlids are among the easiest fish to breed, as the female fish would usually lay around 500 to 800 eggs and make sure they lay them at a relatively safe area.
 Despite the fact that the Jack Dempsey fish prefer marshy and muddy areas to live, the female Jack Dempsey ensure that they lay their eggs on a hard and stable surface.

 Both the males and females are responsible for taking care of the eggs before they hatch and are incredibly protective toward their offspring.
-They might show aggressive behavior when their offspring is threatened.
+They might show aggressive behaviour when their offspring is threatened.
 They are quite likely to hide their offspring in caves or small ditches or any other place they deem safe from predators.

-However, the Jack Dempsey cichlids show a wide range of behavior toward their fry.
+However, the Jack Dempsey cichlids show a wide range of behaviour toward their fry.
 While some are overprotective, others might eat their own fry.
 Some fish are also known to break and chew food for their fry before the fry eats it.

 They are incredibly protective and territorial of their partners.
 The best pair for breeding is a female and male fish, but 2 or more females with one male fish might also work.
 However, it is impossible to have more than one male fish for one female fish.